 Simply removing the coyote from your property will not fix the problem.
 Remember that coyotes have filled the niche that once belonged to bears, bobcats, cougars and wolves, so taking out one individual will leave a space another will fill.
 And if we take out all the predators, the prey populations will grow to unsustainable levels.

 Wild animals don’t read warning signs or stay within fences, so any issues with wildlife are best handled on a community level.
-You may need to educate your elected officials on how to respond appropriately to wildlife concerns.
-The Humane Society publishes a guide for this purpose.
+You might need to educate your elected officials on how to respond appropriately to wildlife concerns.
+The Humane Society of the United States publishes a guide for this purpose.